 Spelt Crackers

-Whole-grain cracker used as a side in the Longevity Diet.
+Whole-grain cracker used as a side in the Longevity Diet, providing fiber, prebiotics, and a nutritional profile modestly superior to modern wheat.

 Why It Matters for Longevity